LewisSarcasm/LewisSarcasm.github.io/posts/2020/ssh_tunneling.md

 ### Local Port Forwarding

-If you're using the public authentication method, the SSH public key of _user1_ needs to be in the _'authorized_keys'_ file on machines:
+If you're using the public authentication method, the SSH public key of _user1_ needs to be in the `authorized_keys` file on machines:
 - _user2_'s machine;
 - _user3_'s machine; and
 - _user4_'s machine.

-The SSH public key of _user2_ needs to be in the _'authorized_keys'_ of machines:
+The SSH public key of _user2_ needs to be in the `authorized_keys` of machines:
 - _user3_; and
 - _user4_.

-The SSH public key of _user3_ needs to be in the _'authorized_keys'_ of machine:
+The SSH public key of _user3_ needs to be in the `authorized_keys` of machine:
 - _user4_.